Have you ever found yourself in a situation of trying to find the email address associated with any domain?

 Hunter also offers API, which is useful for developers who want to build something at the top of this idea.
 I believe anyone working on a project such as blogger outreach will love to have this feature.

 Hunter has also added outreach feature which works with your Gmail account.
 You can create a template to quickly send emails.

-There is also in-built tracker and lead management in-built.
+There is also an in-built tracker and lead management in-built.
 The email tracker is also available as a stand-alone chrome extension and can be downloaded from here.

 Hunter offers a free account which let you check 50 queries for a free every month.
 Here is the pricing structure of hunter.io:

 Depending upon your need, you can pick the right package.

 This is another tool that you can use along with hunter to find email addresses of an organization.
-Especially if you are in shoe-string budget, you can combine both (Hunter and Any mail finder) to get up to 200 free checks every month.
+Especially if you are in a shoe-string budget, you can combine both (Hunter and Any mail finder) to get up to 200 free checks every month.